SyrqxDev/Outlook-Account-Maker/README.md

     - These can be installed using the requirements.bat file

 ### How to install
+- You can ignore the start.bat file it does not work atm
 -   Run the install setup.bat file if you do not have python installed already
 -   Run the requirements.bat file to install any requirements
     - This is found in the setup folder